Zuzze/social-media-platform-backend-graphql/README.md

 ## Tools used

+- `mongoDB` - NoSQL database
-- `mongoose` - Library for NoSQL database MongoDB
+- `mongoose` - Library for MongoDB to make working with mongoDB easier
-- `bcrypt` - password encryption
+- `bcrypt` - password encryption for user passwords
-- `multer` - file upload
+- `multer` - upload files to posts
-- `JWT (JSON Web Token)` to authenticate requests
+- `JWT (JSON Web Token)` - authenticate requests
-- `express-graphql` to handle GraphQL requests
+- `express-graphql` - handle GraphQL requests
+- `socket.io` - to trigger update on client via websockets when new posts have been added to backend